 NOTE: This number is subject to change and is only an estimation of the Contract Sharing Time.
 The estimated Contract Sharing Time begins from the moment that WorkMotion has received all required information from both the client and the employee.

 Normal working hours are eight hours per day and 48 hours per week.
-A rest break of 30 minutes is granted to the employees working for at least eight hours per day.
+A rest break of 30 minutes is granted to employees working at least eight hours per day.
 Workers are entitled to 24 consecutive hours of rest per week.
-The weekly rest may be taken on the customary rest day (Sunday) or as agreed between the two parties.
+Weekly rest may be taken on the customary rest day (Sunday) or as agreed between the two parties.

 Workers may be required to work overtime, provided that total working hours, inclusive of overtime, must not exceed 10 hours per day or 56 hours per week except when persons are employed in shifts.